GHolmes04/node-express-passport-08/README.md

 purpose is to take a low-entropy (not very random) input, such as a password, and produce a high-entropy output suitable for use as an encryption key.
 We will use it to hash our passwords for secure storage.

+`sequelize`, `pg`, and `pg-hstore` have to do with our relational database.
+We're using Sequelize as our ORM and our database is Postgres, so we install the relevant packages.
+We will not use `pg` or `pg-hstore` directly.

 ##Code-along
 We'll be doing this as a code-along, where I will make periodic commits to